 And the best part?
 This is the ideal sticky tofu for two, just enough to share with a friend (or keep all to yourself, no judgment!).

-Serve it with steamed Japanese rice, miso soup, and ginger pickle for a complete meal, or enjoy it as a quick topping for noodles or veggies.
+Serve it with steamed Japanese rice, vegan miso soup, and pink sushi ginger for a complete meal, or enjoy it as a quick topping for noodles or veggies.
 Among sticky tofu recipes, this one's a keeper: fuss-free, flavor-packed, and endlessly versatile.

 Jump to: